 It is difficult to determine whether tap water is safe for pets by simply smelling, tasting, or looking at it.
 However, before making an exact estimate, there are a few things to consider.

-Untreated tap water (in certain areas) is highly contaminated, making it unsafe for people to drink and undependable for pets.
+Untreated tap water (in certain areas) is highly contaminated, making it unsafe for people to drink and unreliable for pets.
 If you don't drink tap water, you are unlikely to offer it to your pets.

 Water Contamination Problems and They Affect Pets